Commonwealth Games day-by-day guide & schedule

 11:30-16:00 - Cannock Chase Forest, north of Birmingham, has been given an upgrade to host the mountain bike cross-country events on Wednesday.
 In 2018 the women's race was won by Annie Last in an England one-two, and New Zealand pulled off the same feat in the men's edition.
 This time, there's no Last so Evie Richards, second for England four years ago but now world champion, is installed as the new women's favourite.
 Both New Zealanders from 2018, Anton Cooper and Sam Gaze, are back.

 19:00-22:15 - The men's and women's 100m finals run back-to-back from 21:40.
-Depending on selection, there will be huge hope in Jamaica for a repeat of the scenes that saw the nation sweep the women's 100m world podium in the lead-up to Birmingham 2022, where England's Dina Asher-Smith placed fourth, a bitter result she'll aim to better at Alexander Stadium.
-Asher-Smith has yet to win an individual Commonwealth title.
-In the men's race, Jamaica should again feature but so should South Africa's defending Commonwealth champion Akani Simbine, and Canada's Aaron Brown.
+Depending on selection, there will be huge hope in Jamaica for a repeat of the scenes that saw the nation sweep the women's 100m world podium in the lead-up to Birmingham 2022.
+In the men's race, Jamaica should again feature but so should South Africa's defending Commonwealth champion Akani Simbine.
 Reece Prescod may be England's best medal prospect.
 Scotland's Eilish McColgan will target gold in the women's 10,000m.
 Shortly before the 100m finals, we'll find out if Katarina Johnson-Thompson can lift another major heptathlon title.

 19:00-21:55 - Swimming draws to a close with all four home nations in with a chance of last-gasp gold.
 England will look to Tokyo champion Reece Dunn in the S14 200m freestyle, world champion Ben Proud in the men's 50m free, and the men's medley relay.
 Scotland have Tokyo silver medallist Duncan Scott in the men's 200m individual medley.
 Welsh hopes rest with Daniel Jervis, 2018 silver medallist and Olympic finalist in the men's 1500m free, with a chance that Medi Harris can challenge for the podium in the women's 50m backstroke.
 For Northern Ireland, world champion Bethany Firth - who has postponed her honeymoon until after the Games - is favourite in the women's S14 200m freestyle.
 Ariarne Titmus has a final shot at individual gold for Australia in the women's 400m freestyle.